openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw_0_0.md

 ### Parameter 43: Reporting 0-10v analog inputs change threshold

-Defines which input voltage must change to be reported Parameter defines a value by which input voltage must change in order to be reported to the main controller.
+Defines which input voltage must change to be reported
+<p&gtParameter defines a value by which input voltage must change in order to be reported to the main controller.<br /&gtNew value is calculated based on last reported value, default setting: 5</p&gt
-New value is calculated based on last reported value, default setting: 5 Values in the range 1 to 100 may be set.
+Values in the range 1 to 100 may be set.

 The manufacturer defined default value is ```5```.